Texas Hold 'Em

 Yellow Republicans of Texas ≠ Yellow Roses of Texas

-She Brought Her U.S. Constitution from Texas
+She Brought Her U.S. Constitution with Her from Texas

 Kathy Tholin, Chair of Indivisible Chicago, Delivering Opening Remarks